QuantumAdventures/optical-bottle-beam/README.md

     ./download.sh
     ```

-    For this you are going to need wget (can be install with `sudo apt get wget` or `brew install wget` depending on the OS you use).
+    For this you are going to need wget (which can be installed with `sudo apt get wget` or `brew install wget`, depending on the OS you use).

 In the end you should have the following directory structure: